Key takeaways

 Does Aetna cover Qsymia?

 Some Aetna plans cover Qsymia, while others don’t.
-Qsymia’s website says it’s covered by “a majority of commercial healthcare plans,” and many of Aetna’s formularies—lists that show how the plan classifies and covers various medications—list it as a preferred brand.
-That means they will likely cover it to some degree, but coverage varies.
-For example, the 2025 New Jersey Educators Health Plan doesn’t list Qsymia on its formulary, but the 2025 Aetna Standard Plan does, and even lists it as a preferred drug.
+Qsymia’s manufacturer states it’s covered by “a majority of commercial healthcare plans,” and many of Aetna’s formularies, which list how a plan classifies and covers various medications, include it as a preferred brand.
+That means plans may cover it to some degree, but the specifics vary.
+For example, the 2025 New Jersey Educators Health Plan doesn’t list Qsymia in its formulary, but the 2026 Aetna Standard Plan does, and even lists it as a preferred drug.

 Most insurance companies will only cover Qsymia if it’s prescribed for a purpose approved by the Food and Drug Administration (FDA).
-As Qsymia’s label states, it’s approved for weight management in:
+According to Qsymia’s label, it’s approved for chronic weight management in:

 - Adults and pediatric patients aged 12 years and older with obesity

-- Adults who are overweight with at least one weight-related comorbid condition
+- Adults who are overweight with at least one weight-related comorbid condition, such as high blood pressure or high cholesterol

-Some healthcare providers might prescribe Qsymia outside of those parameters, and in these cases, insurance companies might choose not to cover it.
+Some healthcare providers might prescribe Qsymia outside of those parameters, and in these cases, insurance companies may decline coverage.

-Additionally, “prior authorization is required with most insurers,” says Jennifer Warren, MD, medical director at Mochi Health.
+Additionally, “prior authorization is required with most insurers,” says Jennifer Warren, MD, medical director at Form Health.
 “Requirements may include documentation of medical necessity, including BMI and comorbid conditions, proof or statement of a trial of lifestyle modification, or documentation that other medications were ineffective or contraindicated.”
-This is true with Aetna’s prior authorization policy for Qsymia, which also enforces quantity limits since phentermine is a controlled substance.
+That is also true of Aetna’s prior authorization policy for Qsymia, which imposes quantity limits because phentermine is a controlled substance.

 Aetna Medicare plans don’t cover weight loss drugs like Qsymia.
-Medicaid coverage for Qsymia varies by state.
+Medicaid coverage for Qsymia varies by state, so check directly with your state Medicaid program.

 How much is Qsymia without insurance?

 That price, however, is just an average, and it can vary based on several factors.
-For example, each pharmacy has different prices, and your location can influence pricing, too.
-So the price you pay might be lower or higher than that amount.
+For example, pharmacies may negotiate their own prices, and your location can also affect prices.
+Depending on where you fill your prescription, your actual cost may be lower or higher.

 How much does Qsymia cost with Aetna?